 - A humid or damp closet

-- Cracking paint, dark areas on the wall or other signs of water damage
+- Cracking paint, dark areas on walls or other signs of water damage in your room

 - Ventilation: A good source of ventilation from the bedroom can be key for preventing mould.
 Try to have any windows or doors open for at least five minutes a day to help decrease humidity and get rid of any stale air.